PSYC 120 T1:Principles of Psychology 3 sem. hrs.

 Individual research under faculty supervision culminating in a suitable written report meeting APA standards.
 Successful completion is basis for faculty recommendation for graduation with honors in Psychology.
 Offered spring semesters.

 Prerequisites: PSYC 451.

 PSYC 490 Independent Study 1-3 sem. hrs.

 Offered every semester.
-Requires approval by Division Chair and Vice President for Academic Affairs.
+Requires approval by Program Director and Vice President for Academic Affairs.
 Offered on an as-needed basis.